David Woolley

 Award-winning fight choreographer David Woolley brings his (theatrical) battle know-how to Columbia.

-As associate professor of the Stage Combat program in Columbia’s Theatre Department, David Woolley teaches students how to act out violence in theatre and film, specializing in Renaissance and medieval swordplay and contemporary violence.
+As associate professor of the Stage Combat program in Columbia’s School of Theatre and Dance, David Woolley teaches students how to act out violence in theatre and film, specializing in Renaissance and medieval swordplay and contemporary violence.

 “The thing about stage combat is, it’s about taking care of your scene partners rather than being aggressive,” Woolley says.